carsonmulligan/c0mpiled-10-hackathon-logan-imogen-carson/README.md

 `Rails 8` `Hotwire` `Tailwind` `SQLite` `USWDS-inspired UI` `demo dataset`

-Holocron is built for an analyst like Frances at State/INL: start with an objective, ingest links and context, map that input onto an existing module, and surface the entities, selectors, related cases, and behavior patterns that matter fastest.
-The current repo is optimized as a polished demo with seeded data, stubbed scraping/enrichment hooks, and a clear end-to-end workflow.
+Holocron is built for an analyst like Frances at State/INL: define an objective, ingest context, map it to a module, and surface the entities, selectors, related cases, and behavior patterns that matter fastest.
+The current repo is a polished hackathon demo with seeded data and clear extension points for live integrations.

 ## Why This Matters